 If the student responsible refuses to delete the inappropriate or offensive content or the identity of the person who posted the material is not known, then the principal, delegate, or victim must report the content to the site's service provider and ask to have it removed.
 Most social networking providers have a 'Report/Block this Person' or 'Report Abuse' link on the content page or the user's profile.

 The majority of sites will remove any content that contravenes their terms of service/terms and conditions/ acceptable use clauses.
 When reporting abuse to the service provider, read their terms and conditions and advise the service provider how the content breaches those conditions.

-Principals should be mindful when communicating with third party online providers, care must be taken not to breach privacy obligations under the Information Privacy Act 2009 (Qld), and section 426 of the Education (General Provisions) Act 2006 (Qld).
-Personal information cannot be disclosed, except in limited circumstances authorised by law.
+Principals should be mindful when communicating with third party online providers, care must be taken not to breach privacy obligations under the Information Privacy Act, and section 426 of the Education (General Provisions) Act.
+Personal information cannot be disclosed, except in limited circumstances, such as where the student/parent consents or where required or authorised by law.
 Communications with third party providers should be limited to seeking removal of the content and stating how that content contravenes terms of service.